How exactly do you say sugar in Italian?

 Adding sugar in Italian

-Addolcire, to sweeten, is the most common verb that is used to mean “to add sugar to something, to make something sweeter”.
-It comes from dolce, meaning sweet.
+Addolcire, to sweeten, is the most common verb used to mean “to add sugar to something, to make something sweeter”.
+It comes from dolce, which means sweet.

 ➡️ Do you like sweet things?
 Read the lesson on how to say chocolate in Italian!